-The figures below display both baseline conditions and 2- and 4-year targets for on-road mobile source emissions stemming from CMAQ projects.
-Data here are divided between Cecil County and Delaware and are presented for NOx, VOCs, and PM2.5.
-We do not present PM2.5 data for Cecil County based on guidance from the FHWA.
+The figures below display both baseline conditions and 2 and 4-year targets for on-road mobile source emissions stemming from CMAQ projects.
+Data here are broken up between Cecil County and New Castle County and are presented for NOx, VOCs, and PM2.5.
+We do not present PM2.5 data for Cecil County based on guidance from the FHWA

-In New Castle County, we adopt the emissions targets set by DelDOT for Delaware.
+In New Castle County, we adopt the emissions targets set by DelDOT for the State of Delaware.
 These are presented on the following page.